Frequently Asked Questions*

 -

 Only if you stretch the definition of “kid.”
 We’ve had some students in their late teens, but in general if you’re looking for youth improv classes you should check out Excused Absence Comedy, run by the amazing Kristin Henn.
+(I can’t add a link here but there’s one on the Classes page.)

 -